Gas extraction and subsidence

 In 2022, on the initiative of the province, the Frisian Mining Table was established.
 This is a collaborative platform of Frisian municipalities, the province and the Wetterskip.
 The Mining Table aims to provide a unified administrative voice on mining activities in the province, representing the joint interests of the Frisian governments.

-What is the role of the Water Board?
+What is the role of It Wetterskip?

 Advisory role